flutter/website/src/cookbook/plugins/achievements-leaderboard.md

 in the previous example.
 The rest of this recipe omits exception handling for clarity.

+{{site.alert.note}}
-**Note:** It's a good practice to create a controller.
+  It's a good practice to create a controller.
 This would be a `ChangeNotifier`, a bloc, or some other piece of logic that wraps around the raw functionality of the `games_services` plugin.
+{{site.alert.end}}

 ## 3. Unlock achievements